thennull/thennull/README.md

 - 👋 Hi, I’m @thennull
 - 👀 I’m interested in ECMAScript (JS), Linux, Open source code, databases, NodeJS, React, full-stack stuff ...
 - 💞️ It'd be nice to collaborate on any project about the above topics...
-- 📫 How to reach me: 'thennull.dev@gmail.com' ...
+- 📫 Mail: thennull.dev@gmail.com
+- 🐦 Twitter: @thennull

 <!---
 thennull/thennull is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.